How to Build: Roofing & Insulation

 Concrete Roofs fall into 3 main categories, ICF, Wood or Metal Deck, and Precast.
 ICF roof panels are typically 6 inches or thicker and can span up to 40 feet (with thickness increasing as span increases).
 Examples of this are

 BuildBlock’s BuildDeck, and Lite-Deck.
 One advantage of an ICF roof is that the insulation for the roof is already in place, and protected on the inside of the roof.
 With a wood or metal deck roof system, the concrete cap is supported by a bar joist or other metal formed structure, and the concrete can be either integral with the supports, as with Hambro, or not as with the Trade Ready Floor System from ClarkDietrich or Deck Span from Metwood.
 The advantages of concrete decks are many, especially in areas with frequent severe weather.
 Poured concrete roofs may be flat or low sloped.
 Precast, which includes Hollow Core Precast Panels and Tilt-Up Panels can be set with higher slopes.
 ICF roofing systems poured integrally with the walls provides the most secure attachment.
-All concrete roof systems can be used in safe room construction to provide lifesaving protection.
+You can also build a safe room using any kind of concrete roof system for lifesaving protection.

 Wood / Metal

 Most wood or metal framed roofs are either Truss design or rafter design.
-Trusses are an engineered, factory built piece that is brought onsite assembled and hoisted into place with a crane or for smaller designs, by hand.
+Trusses are an engineered, factory-built piece that is brought onsite already assembled and then hoisted into place with a crane.
+For smaller designs this is all done by hand.
 They allow a much faster assembly of the ceiling and can be designed for extremely long free spans.
 Rafter style roofs are built onsite, and generally accommodate taller peak roofs and other custom features.
 Commercial builders will often use Bar Joists or steel beams to span the larger distances in commercial buildings.
-These are typically not seen in residential construction.
+Residential projects don’t typically use this practice though.

 Some homeowners, in an effort to have the best of both worlds, have chosen to build a flat deck concrete roof, and place a rafter or truss system above it to have a more traditional roof profile.
 In the event of a natural disaster, the pitched roof above can be lost without losing the integrity of the structure below.
 The “attic” area can also be used as additional storage, with a concrete floor.